UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_04.md

 we could also have used <code>```</code> instead.

 Note that:

+- We are nesting directives here, starting with four `:` for the `grid` directive and three `:` for the `grid-item-card` directive to indicate that the latter is a sub-directive of the outer `grid` directive.

 - `:gutter:` specifies the separation width between the cards.
 In this case, it is set to `3`.